A space for practicing regenerative ways of being.

 > Ancestral Remembering

-• Composite image of an olive grove with the archival drawing of a woman integrated into one of the tree trunks with florals and fruit in her hair and hands.
+• In an olive grove, the archival drawing of a woman is integrated into one of the tree trunks, as a metaphor for the origins of Maria Vamvalis.

 Origins